kahnos/bite-track/docs/articles/the-beginning.md

 ## Current shared packages

 So why do we have some shared packages in this monorepo?
-Let's take a look at each one of them:
+We cloned this example to simplify some basic monorepo setup.
+Let's take a look at each of these packages and what they do:

 ### `@bite-track/eslint-config`